KamilleModules/Ekom/doc/config.md

 ### host level

+Note: keys preceded with the question mark symbol (?) are just suggestions for template authors (i.e. not all template authors will implement them).

 - displayPriceWithTax: bool=true, whether to display the prices with taxes applied or without taxes applied on the front office.
+- ?stockShowQtyThreshold: int=10, a threshold under which we display the exact quantity of remaining stock (to entice customers to purchase the product)

 ### host-currency level